Kid's Room Message Board Repurposed Cabinet Doors

 The recessed part of one of the cabinet doors is painted with two coats of black chalkboard paint.
 It's important you wait the recommended drying time between coats for a lasting chalkboard finish.

-Another option for making chalkboards is using flat latex paint or chalk paint in any color.
+Another option for making chalkboards is painting a smooth board with flat latex paint or chalk paint in any color.
+These paints dry much faster between coats if you want to speed up the project.

 How To Avoid Ghost Writing On A New Chalkboard